Minor Pentatonic - Intro

 The minor pentatonic scale can be used in two different ways when you improvise.

 1. As a blanket scale.
 This way you pick one minor pentatonic and stick to it, no matter how the chords move.
 To expand on this concept you can add various intervals as well as mix it with the major pentatonic.

-To use the minor pentatonic like this, improvise over Blues Jam Tracks.
+To use the minor pentatonic like this, improvise over a Blues.

 2. The second way you can use the minor pentatonic is to indulge in the concept of new chord = new scale.

 This approach will follow the roman numerals, you simply apply relevant minor pentatonic as the chords appear.